EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/02-Team-Organization.md

 Describe the distilled purpose, function, or reason for your product to exist.
 From this form a team mission statement.
 Google's mission statement is:

- > "Google's mission is to organize the world's information and make it universally accessible and useful."
+ > "Team 211 product's mission is to competently utilize the materials, tools, and knowledge provided by EGR 304 to help households save water, energy, and time in an innovative way."